kiranvenom1209/Ammu-AI/README.md

 Customization & Future Scope
 Custom Audio Files & Prompts
 Custom Wake Word Sound:
 Our custom sound file, parayuchetta.flac, replaces the standard chime.
-It plays the Malayalam phrase “Parayu Chetta” meaning “Hello buddy, how can I help you?”
+It plays the Malayalam phrase "Parayu Chetta", meaning "Hello buddy, how can I help you?"
-To replace it, simply update the URL in your YAML file under the media files section.
+To change it, update the URL in your YAML under the media files section.
 Editable Base Prompt & Functions:
-Customize Ammu AI’s personality by modifying the ammu_baseprompt.txt and ammu_functions.txt files.
-These files define how Ammu responds, controls devices, and interacts with you in Malayalam.
+Customize Ammu AI’s personality by modifying ammu_baseprompt.txt and ammu_functions.txt.
+These files define how Ammu responds, controls devices, and interacts in Malayalam.
-Technical & Future Enhancements
+Technical Roadmap & Future Enhancements
 Local LLM Capabilities:
-Research is underway to bring more processing directly onto the device, reducing cloud dependency further.
+Future versions may run more AI processing directly on the device, reducing reliance on cloud services.
 Enhanced Vision Integration:
-Future versions may include advanced image recognition for security and smart home automation.
+Future iterations could incorporate advanced image recognition for real‑time security and automation.
 User-Customizable Voice Profiles:
-Allow users to record and upload custom voice prompts for a more personalized experience.
+Allow users to upload and configure their own voice prompts for a more personalized experience.
-Expanded Language Support:
+Expanded Language & Dialect Support:
-While Ammu AI is optimized for Malayalam, additional language packs or dialect support could be integrated in the future.
+While Ammu AI is optimized for Malayalam, additional language packs or dialects could be integrated.
-Real-Time Adaptive Responses:
+Context‑Aware Interactions:
-Incorporate context-aware modifications to responses based on ambient conditions, time of day, or user behavior.
+Future enhancements may include dynamic responses based on ambient conditions, time of day, or user behavior.
 Credits
 Kiran Karthikeyan Achari:
-The primary creator and visionary behind Ammu AI.
-Kiran’s dedication to blending technology with cultural authenticity makes Ammu AI a standout project.
+The visionary creator of Ammu AI.
+His passion for merging technology with cultural authenticity is the driving force behind this project.

 Danny Sneham:
-A key collaborator whose technical insights and contributions have been integral to shaping Ammu AI’s advanced capabilities.
+A key collaborator whose technical expertise and creative insights have been crucial in developing Ammu AI’s advanced capabilities.

 License & Support
 This project is released under the MIT License.
-For support, contributions, or to report issues, please visit our GitHub repository and open an issue or submit a pull request.
+For support, contributions, or to report issues, please visit the GitHub repository and open an issue or submit a pull request.

-Experience the next level of intelligent, culturally attuned home automation with Ammu AI – where technology meets tradition.
-Enjoy customizing and automating your home with the ultimate intelligent Malayalam assistant!
+Experience the next level of intelligent, culturally attuned home automation with Ammu AI – the ultimate Malayalam AI assistant that truly understands you.
+Enjoy customizing and automating your home with a touch of local flavor and cutting‑edge technology!